 Accept that you did the best you could in your relationship

 Don’t waste your time or energy feeling guilty or bad about the choices you made in your relationship.
 You did the best you could, my friend.
 You couldn’t have made other choices in your life at that time…so forgive yourself and accept where you are right now.

 If you’re beating yourself up because of the things you said and did in your relationship, read my article about overcoming self-hatred.
 I’m an expert at beating myself up for my past, and it does me no good at all.
 No matter what you did or didn’t do in your relationship, it ended — and it probably would have ended no matter what you did or didn’t do!
-If you want to start over and be happy and healthy, you need to accept who you are and who you were.
+If you want to start over after a relationship ends, you need to accept who you are and who you were.